- Scheme benefits

 The Trustee needs to hold and process information about you, your dependants and your beneficiaries to administer the Scheme.
 This privacy notice explains how the Trustee uses and holds your personal information.
 This includes what you tell us about yourself and what we learn through discussions or correspondence with your dependants, relatives, your employer or others.
 This notice also tells you about your privacy rights and how the law protects you.

 Data protection law says that we are allowed to use personal information only if we have a proper reason to do so.
 This includes sharing it outside the Trustee.
-The law says we must have one or more of these reasons:
+The law sets out a number of valid reasons for using personal information; for the Trustee the relevant reasons are:

 The legitimate interests mentioned above include serving you as a member of the Scheme, which includes:

-- Minimising any disruption if there is a change to the Scheme or the Trustee.
+Minimising any disruption if there is a change to the Scheme or the

 The law and other regulations treat some types of sensitive personal information as special.
 This includes information about racial or ethnic origin, political opinions, sexual orientation, religious or philosophical beliefs, trade union membership, genetic or biometric data, or health data.
-Where we are required to process these special types of data, we will approach you or the relevant individuals for specific explicit consent to the processing of such data, unless there are other legal reasons for processing such data.
+Where we process these special types of data, we are required to meet additional legal requirements in relation to our processing activities.

 The Trustee needs to hold and process your personal information in order to administer your benefits under the Scheme; for example, to calculate and pay your benefits, for statistical and reference purposes, and in connection with the administration of the Scheme as a whole.
 The Trustee may also use your personal information for other purposes, including to process Trustee nominations, to comply with any present or future law or guidance in connection with any valuation, sale, merger, acquisition, disposal or similar activity involving the Scheme, and may transfer personal information to the Group for the Group to use in connection with employee tax or reward matters.